Found an animal? Click here or call 209 883 9414

 Bring the animal to us as soon as possible.
 The longer it goes without medical attention, the less likely it is to survive.

-Don't give the animal any medicine or put anything on the wound.
-Most medicines made for dogs, cats, or people, are not good for birds.
+Don't give the animal any medicine or put anything on a wound.
+Some medications are harmful for some species.

 How to Transport an Animal